Continuing our commitment to Ashbourne with further investment in our offices

 As part of the Bake Off Competition, staff will have the opportunity to take on an ‘all you can eat’ cake option for a simple £5.00 donation to Macmillan.

 In Derbyshire alone, 16 people a day receive a cancer diagnosis and by 2030, it is expected that 70,000 people will be living with cancer.
 That figure is enough to fill Pride Park Stadium, twice.
-The funds generated by Flint Bishop are restricted for use in Derbyshire and as a firm that values its local community, Flint Bishop wishes to support Macmillan to ensure that nobody in Derbyshire will have to face cancer alone.
+The funds we generate are restricted for use in Derbyshire and as a firm that values its local community, we wish to support Macmillan to ensure that nobody in Derbyshire will have to face cancer alone.